-- 19.7 The Company has neither alloted any shares as fully paid up pursuant to contract without payment being received in cash and by way of bonus shares nor bought back any shares during the period of five years preceding the date of this balance sheet. - 19.8 During the previous year, by the special resoultion in Extra ordinary General Meeting held on 20 March 2021, the Authorised Share Capital of the Company aggregating to ₹ 50,00,00,000 which consist of 3,00,00,000 Equity Shares of ₹ 10/- each and 20,00,000 Preference Shares of ₹ 100/- each has been reclassified to ₹ 50,00,00,000 consisting of 5,00,00,000 Equity Shares of ₹ 10/- each. - 19.9 In the Extra-ordinary General Meeting of members held on 20 March 2021, the Company approved the issue and allotment of 76,15,381 equity shares of ₹10 each on preferential basis to Non promoter group at issue price of ₹ 65 per share (including premium of ₹ 55 per equity share) for a consideration of ₹ 49,49,99,765/-.
-The same have been alloted on 22nd April 2021.' - 19.10In accordance with SEBI regulations, during the year ended 31 March 2022, with the approval of members by the Special resolution in the Extra Ordinary General meeting held on 17 March 2022, the Board is entitled to issue and allot 54,50,000 convertible share warrants to promoter group company on preferntial basis at issue price of ₹ 105 per warrant.
+- 19.7 The Company has neither alloted any shares as fully paid up pursuant to contract without payment being received in cash and by way of bonus shares nor bought back any shares during the period of five years preceding the date of this balance sheet. - 19.8 In the Extra-ordinary General Meeting of members held on 20 March 2021, the Company approved the issue and allotment of 76,15,381 equity shares of ₹10 each on preferential basis to Non promoter group at issue price of ₹ 65 per share (including premium of ₹ 55 per equity share) for a consideration of ₹ 49,49,99,765/-.
+The same have been alloted on 22nd April 2021. - 19.9 During the previous year ended 31 March 2022, in accordance with SEBI regulations, with the approval of members by the Special resolution in the Extra Ordinary General meeting held on 17 March 2022, the Board is entitled to issue and allot 54,50,000 convertible share warrants to promoter group company on preferntial basis at issue price of ₹ 105 per warrant.
 25% of issue price to be received at the time of allotment of warrants.
 75% of issue price to be received at the time of allotment of shares.
 Each warrant is convertible into 1 fully paid equity share of ₹ 10 each.
-All of the above 54,50,000 warrants are still outstanding for conversion into equity shares of the company.
+Company has withdrawn the aforesaid issue of convertible share warrants.

-19.11 The Company is not a subsidiary company.
+19.10 The Company is not a subsidiary company.